Micheal5699/simple-understanding/README.md

- Try learning natural visualization, which is anything you can create, make use of and that brings positive outcome that you yourself can make use of it also, the society.
+ Try learning natural visualization, which is anything you can create, make use of and that brings positive outcome that you yourself can make use of it, also, the society.
 After the society have make use of it and came out good, with damage free and has surely provides income for you and the society.
 Now you have a big